jbx-protocol/juice-sdk/packages/core/doc/build-process.md

 ## Compile the SDK

-Run `npm run build` to compile the SDK.
+Run `yarn build` to compile the SDK.
 This command executes the following steps:

 1. Builds the cjs library by running `tsc` using `tsconfig.node.json`.
 1. Builds the esm library by running `tsc` using `tsconfig.browser.json`.